francisco-pinchentti/restify-sample/README.md

 GET operation can provide a resource id.
 PUT and DELETE operations ALWAYS use a resource id.
 In other words no bulk update or delete operations are supported.
 Currently list -or GET many- operations are the only ones supporting "querystring filtering".
 See *lib/sequelizeQueryMiddleware.js* for details on this.

+#### Authentication

+Provided via *passport-jwt*, all methods in a controller whose module has a **requiresAuth** attribute will require a JWT on the **authorization** header immediately followed by the token.
+The script *gen-token-sample.js* is provided to quickly generate a suitable token.

 ### Models